NazaraEngine/ShaderLang/README.md

 # Nazara Shading Language (NZSL)

-NZSL is a shader language inspired by Rust and C++ which compiles to GLSL or SPIR-V (without depending on SPIRV-Cross).
+NZSL is a shader language inspired by Rust and C++ which compiles to GLSL, WGSL or SPIR-V (without depending on SPIRV-Cross).

 ### Why a new shader language?